This 5 Minute Task Could Save Your Life!

 Let Them Decide

 In doubt, not sure?
 Call 9-1-1.
 Never be afraid to dial 9-1-1 because of uncertainty.
 Whether a medical issue, a fire, or a situation concerns you, call now, not later.
-First responders say not calling soon enough delays the condition making it more acute when you finally call.
+First responders say not calling soon enough delays help for the medical condition making it more acute when you finally call.

 Better than anyone else, they understand what IS and IS NOT an emergency.
 Let them decide!